Overcoming Labelled Data Scarcity for Defect Classification in Scanning Tunneling Microscopy: Method

 \subsection{Module 1: Unsupervised Labelling}

 To produce accurate coarse segmentations in step (ii) above we require multiple new labelled scans to train the U-Net for new substrates.
+It would be possible to train a cross-substrate U-Net to improve generalisability across different materials.
+However, we consider this an avenue for future work.
+Within the scope of the present study and given the available data, we have focused on substrate-specific U-Nets, which allow us to demonstrate and validate the broader applicability of our approach.
 Although our results demonstrate that as few as five scans can be sufficient, this still takes considerable time for a single person to annotate.
 To significantly reduce this burden, we utilize unsupervised learning to produce the labelled training data for the U-Net.
 Our approach here is similar to that developed by Archit et al. \cite{SAMmicroscopy}, using large pretrained models.
 The key difference is that we do not use the output of the pretrained models to fine-tune a new large model but instead train a smaller model capable of segmenting images on a CPU in seconds - in effect distilling the knowledge of the large, generalised model to our smaller, subject specific model. \\